-“Oh,” he stumbles in, clearly surprised at the room being occupied.
-“Black, Mockinglow, it’s you two.”
+“Oh,” James stumbles, clearly surprised at the room being occupied.
+“Sirius!
+Aurora?”

 Sirius immediately puts me down and backs away.
-“Sorry to surprise you, Professor,” he says politely.
-“We were just talking.”
+“We were just talking,”

-“Yes, I can see that…” Lancaster stares pointedly at me.
+“Yes, I can see that…” James stares pointedly at me, a smirk playing on his lips.
+Lily’s eyes are wider than I’ve ever seen, looking as equally embarrassed as I feel.
 I want to disappear into the floor.
 I can feel the hot rush of blood filling my cheeks.

 “Yes, off you go.
-It’s nearly nightfall and you two know better than to be out of your common room.”
-Lancaster agrees, clearly wanting us to go to escape this awkward situation.
+It’s nearly nightfall and you two know better than to be out of your Common Room with the curfew in effect,” James agrees, putting on the airs of Head Boy.

-Sirius takes the opportunity to leave and brusquely walks out without a backward glance.
+“Well, we’ll leave you to it, then,” Sirius takes the opportunity to leave and brusquely walks out the now open door.

-“What the fuck?” are the first words I utter (or rather practically shout) at them when I enter our dormitory room.
+“What the bloody hell is wrong with you?” are the first words I utter (or rather practically shout) at Emmeline when I enter our dorm room.

-They look up, taken aback at my unusual spurt of emotional output.
+Emmeline and Marigold look up, taken aback at this unusual spurt from me.
 Marigold is sitting at her desk, fixing her hair.
 She turns around frantically at my shout, quite comically, her arms still above her, with two hairpins stuck between her swollen lips.